What can we know about that which we cannot even imagine?

-However, before getting too comfortable in this conclusion reached by considering the time series of intelligence on Earth, there is a peculiarity of the time series that we must explain.
-It seems that the maximal intelligence on Earth was gradually, smoothly increasing until around 50,000 years ago.
-At that time there began a major jump, when modern \textit{homo sapiens} started on the trajectory that would ultimately produce all of modern science, art, and philosophy.
+However, before getting too comfortable in this conclusion reached by considering the time series of intelligence on Earth, there is a peculiarity of that time series that begs investigation.
+The maximal intelligence on Earth was gradually, smoothly increasing until around 50,000 years ago.
+It seems that at that time there was a substantial jump, when modern \textit{homo sapiens} started on the trajectory that would ultimately produce all of modern science, art, and philosophy.
 Is this the case?
-Are we in fact in the midst of a major jump in the cognitive ability of organisms on Earth?
+Are we in fact the fresh-born products of a substantial jump in the cognitive ability of organisms on Earth?

-This provides the first question of this essay: \begin{enumerate} \item[1.]
-Why is there a major chasm with the minimal cognitive capabilities necessary for survival by pre-Holocene hominids on one side, and on the other side, all those cognitive capabilities that Kurt Gödel, Albert Einstein, and Ludwig van Beethoven called upon when conjuring their wonders? \end{enumerate}
+If we provisionally suppose that there was indeed a major jump in our cognitive abilities very recently, we arrive at the first major question of this essay: \begin{enumerate} \item[1.]
+Why is there a major chasm, with the minimal cognitive capabilities necessary for survival by pre-Holocene hominids on one side, and on the other side, all those cognitive capabilities that Kurt Gödel, Albert Einstein, and Ludwig van Beethoven called upon when conjuring their wonders? \end{enumerate}

-Why is there the major chasm between the computational skill set needed to avoid the proverbial lion lurking in the bush, and the computational skill set that Lady Murasaki, Vyasa, and Al Khwarazmi exploited when they wished upon their separate stars?
+Why is there the major chasm between the computational skill set needed to avoid the proverbial lion lurking in the bush, and the computational skill set that Lady Murasaki, Vyasa, and Al Khwarazmi employed when they wished upon their separate stars?
 As the canard goes, there is no evident fitness benefit for a savanna-forged hairless ape to be able to extract from the deepest layers of physical reality cognitive palaces like the Standard Model of particle physics, Chaitin’s incompleteness theorem, or the Zen parable, ``Ten Verses on Oxherding."
-And in fact, by the arguments above, there are likely major fitness costs to our having such abilities.
+And in fact, by the arguments above, there are likely major fitness \textit{costs} to our having such abilities.
 So why do we have them?

-We can gain some perspective on this question by reformulating it in the context of the other species in the terrestrial biosphere:
+We can gain some perspective on this question by reformulating it more concretely, in the context of the other species in the terrestrial biosphere:

 \begin{enumerate} \item[2.]
 Restricting attention to what are, in some sense, the most universal of humanity’s achievements, the most graphic demonstrations of our cognitive abilities: